-The eighteenth edition of Party Politics in America continues the comprehensive and authoritative coverage of political parties for which it is known while expanding and updating the treatment of key related topics including interest groups and elections.
-Marjorie Hershey builds on the book’s three-pronged coverage of party organization, party in the electorate, and party in government and integrates contemporary examples—such as voter suppression, negative partisanship, campaign finance reform, party polarization, and social media—to bring to life the fascinating story of how parties shape our political system.
+Considered the "gold standard" of political parties texts, this new, eighteenth edition of Party Politics in America moves its comprehensive and authoritative coverage into the age of deepened partisan conflict, expanded presidential power, and global health threats.
+Marjorie Randon Hershey builds on the book’s three-pronged coverage of party organization, party in the electorate, and party in government and integrates important developments in racial politics, social media use, and battles over access to the vote.
+The book uses contemporary examples to bring to life the fascinating story of how parties shape our political system.

 Table of Contents

 List of Tables

 Part I Parties and Party Systems

 1 What Are Political Parties?

 Part II The Political Party as an Organization

 4 The Parties’ National Organizations